HumphreyCurtis/GuardianCycle/portfolio/system-design.md

 #### Overview
 GuardianCycle’s system architecture is composed of three different sub-systems: the processing desktop application, the emergency services administrator portal/website, and the IoT devices (M5Stack and M5 Stick).
 Each of these sub-systems is designed to fulfil three specific use cases and facilitate the full setup and use of the entire GuardianCycle system.

-Firstly, the processing-driven desktop application utilised a Google Maps Static API to track users route information and journey analytics delivered via JSON data file of GPS points from the M5Stack.
-Secondly, the emergency services website portal denoted user-wide activity and if any emergency signals were triggered by cyclists from their M5stack or M5Stick.
-Lastly, specifically the M5Stack tracked users route data, oriented an RGB LED indicator whilst both devices could send emergency GPS coordinates upon trigger in the form of a JSON string.
+Firstly, the processing-driven desktop application utilised a Google Maps Static API to track users' route information and journey analytics delivered via JSON data file of GPS points from the M5Stack.
+Secondly, the emergency services website portal denoted user-wide activity and if any emergency signals were triggered by cyclists from their M5Stack or M5Stick.
+Lastly, the M5Stack tracked users' route data, oriented an RGB LED indicator whilst both devices could send emergency GPS coordinates upon trigger in the form of a JSON string.

 ALEX COMMENT - Maybe just delete this entire paragraph?
 Don't think it's saying anything that isn't written above